Screen Shot dilly beans

 Instructions

-1. Make Brine: Mix 3 Tbsp. sea salt to 1 quart of water.
+1. Make Brine: Mix 3 Tbsp./45 ml sea salt into 1 quart/liter of water.
 Stir until dissolved.

 2. Peel garlic cloves.

-6. Cover with dish or tea towel & secure with twine or rubber band.
+6. Cover with a dish or tea towel, and secure with twine or a rubber band.

 7. Put in coolest part of house or kitchen.